Run this cell to set up packages for lecture.

 'South'

-Using .groupby
+Using .groupby in general¶

-To use .groupby
+To use .groupby:

-- Choose a column to group by.
+- Choose a column to group by and column(s) to aggregate with

-).- In the resulting DataFrame, there will be one row for every unique value in that column.
+.groupby()..groupby(column_name)will gather rows which have the same value in the specified column (column_name).- In the resulting DataFrame, there will be one row for every unique value in that column.

-- Choose an aggregation method.
+- Call an aggregation method.

 - The aggregation method will be applied within each group.